-Place the JAR file lib/c-java-mysql-enterprise-plugin-version.jar in the application's CLASSPATH where it is visible to the version of MySQL Connector/J in use.
+Place the JAR file lib/c-java-mysql-enterprise-plugin-version. jar in the application's CLASSPATH where it is visible to the version of MySQL Connector/J in use.
 Ideally, use the same location as MySQL Connector/J's JAR file, or in a parent classloader to that JAR file's location.

-If the application being analyzed does not have Apache Commons Logging in the CLASSPATH, install the file lib/required/commons-logging-1.1.1.jar in the application's CLASSPATH as well.
-If no other component in your application uses Apache Commons Logging, install it in the same place where the Query Analyzer plugin was installed.
+If the application being analyzed does not have Apache Commons Logging in the CLASSPATH, install lib/required/commons-logging-1.1.1. jar in the application's CLASSPATH.
+If no other component in your application uses Apache Commons Logging, install it in the same directory where the plug-in is installed.

-There is static shutdown() method on com.mysql.etools.jdbc.StatementPerformanceCounters, which can be used to cleanly shutdown the query analysis plugin when the application is going to be shutdown.
+There is static shutdown() method on

+com.mysql.etools.jdbc.StatementPerformanceCounters, which can be used to cleanly shutdown the query analysis plug-in when the application is going to be shutdown.

-If the application is deployed in a J(2)EE application server, there is a ContextListener distributed with the plugin which calls this method when the application's context is shutdown (or reloaded).
+If the application is deployed in a J(2)EE application server, there is a ContextListener distributed with the plug-in which calls this method when the application's context is shutdown (or reloaded).
 Application Servers which support @WebListener (such as JEE6 and above) do not need to do any extra configuration, but users with older Application Servers need to add the following line to their application's web.xml file:

 '''

 <listener>

 listener-class>

 com.mysql.etools.jdbc.ContextListener

 </listener-class>

-</listener></listener>
+</listener>

 '''

-Using the MySQL Enterprise Plugin for Connector/J
+Using the MySQL Enterprise Plug-in for Connector/J

-This section describes how to configure the MySQL Plugin for Connector/J.
+This section describes how to configure the MySQL Plug-in for Connector/J.

-Table 12.2 MySQL Plugin for Connector/J Properties
+Table 12.2 MySQL Plug-in for Connector/J Properties

+Property Name Description statementInterceptors Enables the plug-in.
+Set this property as follows: statementInterceptors = com.mysql.etools.jdbc.StatementPerformanceCount disableSourceLocation Defines whether to send stack traces with example queries to MySQL Enterprise Service Manager.

 Property Name Description

-statementInterceptors Enables the plugin.
-Set this property as follows:

-statementInterceptors =

-com.mysql.etools.jdbc.StatementPerformanceCo

-disableSourceLocation Defines whether to send stack traces with example queries to MySQL Enterprise Service Manager.

 Property type: boolean

 • Values: true or false (default).

 serviceManagerUrl Defines the URL of the MySQL Enterprise Service Manager.
 Include the full URL and port number.

 Property type: string

 Value: URL and port number of MySQL Enterprise Service Manager.

 serviceManagerUser Defines the Agent username to use when connecting to MySQL Enterprise Service Manager.

-• Property type: string
+Property type: string

 serviceManagerPassword Defines the Agent password to use when connecting to MySQL Enterprise Service Manager.

-• Property type: string
+Property type: string

 serviceManagerConnectTimeout Defines the number of seconds to wait for a connection to MySQL Enterprise Service Manager.

 Property type: numeric

 Default value: 0

 serviceManagerResponseTimeout Defines the number of seconds to wait for a response from MySQL Enterprise Service Manager.

-Property Name Description

 Property type: numeric

 Default value: 0

 mysqlServerUUID If you are unable to retrieve the server's UUID, define it with this property.

-• Property type: string
+Property type: string

-To retrieve the UUID, the plugin requires SELECT privileges on mysql.inventory.
+For MySQL 5.5, or earlier, to retrieve the UUID, the plug-in requires SELECT privileges on mysql.inventory.